 5) Examining attitudes towards the implementation of self-management interventions amongst patients, healthcare professionals and other relevant stakeholders.

-Applicants should have a strong background in qualitative / mixed-methods research and knowledge of UK health service delivery.
+Applicants should have a strong background in qualitative / mixed-methods research and first hand knowledge of UK health service delivery.
 They should have a commitment to patient-centred research and hold or realistically expect to obtain at least an Upper Second Class Honours Degree in a relevant subject, such as Health Psychology, Sociology or Nursing.
-Ideally they should have demonstrable experience of conducting qualitative research with patients applicable to a UK context.
+The successful applicant will have demonstrable experience of conducting qualitative research with patients in the context of the National Health Service (UK).